JayAgra/bearTracks/README.md

 ## iOS & macOS apps

 The clients are broken into 3 apps- Data, Scout, and Manage.
-Manage is intended only for the server admins, and can only be installed by compiling and installing it yourself.
-The Scout and Manage apps use the iPad version on macOS, while the Data app uses Mac Catalyst.
+Manage is intended for the server admins, and can only be installed by compiling it yourself.
+Scout and Data are available on the App Store.
+Data uses Mac Catalyst to provide an optimized macOS experience, while Scout runs the iPad version.

 |             | Data | Scout | Manage |
 |-------------|------|-------|--------|